 How to Solve the “VAC Was Unable to Verify Your Game Session” Error in Counter-Strike: Global Offensive

 Don’t pack your bags and suitcases for a VACation just yet.
 This error in Counter-Strike: Global Offensive is easily fixable with many solutions to remove the “VAC was unable to verify your game session” error.

 Below is a list of currently known methods that fix the “VAC was unable to verify your game session” error.
 Feel free to try them out.
 At least one should do the trick.

 0. Disable / Close / Temporarily disable your third-party Antivirus.

-1. Verify Integrity of Game Files
+1. Verify the Integrity of Game Files

-From your Steam Library, Right-click on Counter-Strike: Global Offensive in the installed games list and click on Properties.
+This is a very common troubleshooting step for a lot of Steam Games: From your Steam Library, Right-click on Counter-Strike: Global Offensive in the installed games list and click on Properties.
 From there, go to Local Files, and Verify Integrity of Game Files.
 This is the fix that commonly works.
 This function checks if your game files are legitimate and clean.
 In case there is a fault with a file, or a file is missing, Steam will replace it for you automatically so sit back and relax while this check is being done.